SicariusBlack/mic-drop-results/README.md

 <h2 align="center">Report a Problem</h2>

 All bug reports should be directed to [SicariusBlack](https://discord.com/users/1104424999365918841) on Discord.
-We apologize in advance for any trouble the program may cause!
+We apologize for any trouble the program may cause.